 Ministry of Human Resources & Emiratisation (MoHRE) offers mobile service centres at the location and time preferred by the customer to deliver labour and employment services.
-Read about the service.
+Read about 'Tawseel' service

 Customer happiness centres

-Almost all entities offer their services through customer happiness centres that usually are open between 7.30 am and 2.30 pm from Sunday to Thursday.
+Almost all entities offer their services through customer happiness centres that usually are open from Monday to Friday.

 Most government entities allocate a call centre which works 24/7 to answer and redirect customers queries.

-Ministry of Human Resources and Emiratisation appointed several centres to carry on tasks related to labour applications and approvals.
+Tasheel centres carry on tasks related to labour applications and approvals.

-In addition, approved typing centres by General Directorate of Residency and Foreigners Affairs in Dubai are processing all visa applications under the ‘New Vision System’.
+In addition, approved typing centres by General Directorate of Residency and Foreigners Affairs in Dubai are processing all visa applications under the ‘New Vision System’, Amer

 You can pay utility bills through most exchange outlets (PDF), which are affiliated with the respective utility in the UAE.